Ruyu-Li/LLM4Rec/README.md

-# LLM for Recommendation Systems
+w# LLM for Recommendation Systems

 An index of large language model (LLM) for recommendation systems.